Prehistoric Ethiopia: Ethnolinguistic diffusion

 The Nilotic peoples of Sudan migrated to Greater Ethiopia in different phases.
-Pre-Nilotes arrived in Ethiopia about the third millennium BCE.
+Pre-Nilotes arrived in Ethiopia about the third millennium BC.
 They were mostly agriculturalists who developed the cultivation of sorghum and tuberous plants like enset and yams.
 Today, they are settled in western parts of Ethiopia namely Berta, Gumuz, and Koma.
-The second phase of Nilotic migration took place in the first millennium BCE.
+The second phase of Nilotic migration took place in the first millennium BC.
 They are marked by cattle raising, millet cultivation, and dualistic social organization.
 Their settlement constitutes the western periphery of Ethiopia.
 The Nilotic represents two tribes, known as Anyuak and Nuer.